virevolai/safeCOVID/docs/README.md

 > “To rob the public, it is necessary to deceive them.
 To deceive them, it is necessary to persuade them that they are robbed for their own advantage, and to induce them to accept in exchange for their property, imaginary services, and often worse.” ― Bastiat

+Every country can check and audit the level.
+They can commit code if they think of a better way in a transparent way.

 UX
 ----
 India is home to 13 national languages with a literacy rate of 74%.
 This means we need to communicate using video and emojis.